lucee/lucee-docs/docs/03.reference/05.objects/struct/map/_method.md

 ---
 title: struct.map()
 id: method-struct-map
-methodObject: struct
-methodName: map
 related:
 - function-structmap
 - object-struct
 categories:
+- iterator
 - struct

-- iterator
+methodObject: struct
+methodName: map
 ---

 Calls the given closure with every element in the given struct.

-		the function returns a struct that contains all values returned by the closure.
+The function returns a struct that contains all values returned by the closure.